 Daniel A. Wubah, Ph.D.

-Dr. Wubah is a microbiologist whose previous positions include deputy provost and vice president for undergraduate education at Virginia Tech; associate provost and professor of zoology at the University of Florida; associate dean of the College of Science and Mathematics and special assistant to the president at James Madison University, and department chair at Towson University.
+Dr. Wubah is a microbiologist whose previous positions include deputy provost and vice president for undergraduate education at Virginia Tech; associate provost and professor of zoology at University of Florida; associate dean, professor of biology and special assistant to the president at James Madison University and associate professor and department chair at Towson University.

-Dr. Wubah earned his bachelor's degree with honors in botany and a diploma in science education from the University of Cape Coast, Ghana.
-He earned an MS in biology from the University of Akron, OH, and Ph.D. in botany from the University of Georgia.
+Dr. Wubah earned his B.Sc. with honors in botany and Dip.
+Ed. in education from the University of Cape Coast, Ghana.
+He earned MS in biology from the University of Akron, and Ph.D. in botany from the University of Georgia.
 In addition, he was a postdoctoral fellow at the EPA research lab in Athens, GA.

 In private life, Dr. Wubah is a tribal king (Safohene) at Breman Asikuma in the Central Region of Ghana.
 He and his wife, Judith, have two daughters and two grandchildren.